 Founded in 1975 as the Las Vegas Paradise Rotary Club, which was one of ten local area clubs at the time.
 In 2003, the Paradise and University Rotary clubs merged to form the Las Vegas Central Rotary Club.
-With stronger membership numbers, our goal is to further the Rotary tradition of active community, regional and international service.

 3000 Joe W Brown Drive

 Las Vegas, NV 89109

 This Wednesday, July 20th, is our first Board meeting of the new Rotary year.
 We have a lot of business to take care of.
 We have to form committees, among them being Membership, Fundraising, Community Service, Administrative Service, Vocational Service, New Generations, Grants, and more.

 A note to all Board members: please come to the meeting with your ideas.
 Two areas we really have to focus on are Membership and Fundraising, but all of the above are important.
 Since our funds are limited, we will have to decide where we want to focus most of our attention with regard to the projects we get involved in.
 I am looking forward to a productive meeting on Wednesday evening.

 Come & be our guest or even get your make up for the week today at 12:15 pm Las Vegas Central Rotary enjoy our speaker special guest speaker Mrs Caroline Goodman The Mayor of the city of Las Vegas Nevada …